 On January 26, 2024, the Company entered into a non-binding letter of intent ("LOI") to acquire the Volney lithium property, located in South Dakota, USA.
-The LOI provides for the parties to enter into a formal option agreement under which the Company will be granted the sole and exclusive right and option to acquire the Volney lithium property.
-As of August 22 2024, the parties have not entered into a formal option agreement.
+The LOI provided for the parties to enter into a formal option agreement under which the Company could acquire the Volney Property.
+On October 7, 2024, the Company entered into an option agreement to acquire a 100% interest in the Volney Property.
+See Exploration and Evaluation Assets for terms of the agreement.